ibm-cloud-docs/hp-virtual-servers/provision.md

 4. The **Service name** field offers a name proposal for your server instance.
 You can change this name according to your conventions.
 5. In the **Tags** field, you can optionally add tags to organize your resources.
 6. Enter your SSH public key into the **SSH Public Key** field.
 For more information about SSH keys, see [Generating SSH keys](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-generate_ssh).
 7. Select the **Free Standard Plan - S** from the **Pricing Plans**.
 This plan is the preselected default.
-You can create only one virtual server with this plan, which is deleted after 30 days.
+You can create only one virtual server with this plan.
 8. Click **Create** to provision an instance of {{site.data.keyword.hpvs}}.

 {:note}